jangler/oracles-randomizer/README.md

 A: Yes, the Oracles Discord server (link [here](https://www.speedrun.com/oos/thread/3qwe1)).
-The server is mainly focused on speedrunning, but the #randomizer channel is for anything pertaining to the randomizer.
+The server is mainly focused on speedrunning, but randomizer-specific channels exist as well.

 **Q: I found a problem.
 What do I do?**

-A: Open an issue about it on GitHub or bring it up in the #randomizer channel in the Oracles discord.
+A: Open an issue about it on GitHub or bring it up in a randomizer channel in the Oracles discord.
 Provide your seed's log file either way.

 **Q: Will you make a cross-game randomizer that combines Ages and Seasons into one ROM?**